 - Cravings for clay, ice and other non-food items

 - Breathing problems

 Without adequate treatment, this condition may increase your risk of infections and affect cardiovascular health.
 It also has a direct impact on mental health and may contribute to depression.
-Pregnant women with iron deficiency anemia are at risk for preterm birth.
-If you suffer from a chronic disease, anemia can worsen your symptoms.
+Pregnant people with iron deficiency anemia are at risk for preterm birth.
+If you have a chronic disease, anemia can worsen your symptoms.

 Unexplained Weight Loss and Anemia

 Low iron levels in the bloodstream are a possible cause of diminished appetite.
 You may notice that you no longer crave your favorite foods or that you feel less hungry than usual.
 This can lead to weight loss, low energy, weakness, tiredness and poor exercise performance.

 Depending on the severity of your condition, there are several ways to address unexplained weight loss and anemia.
 If you have only mild symptoms, your doctor may recommend simple lifestyle changes to boost your iron intake.
 The NHLBI recommends eating foods rich in vitamin C to help your body absorb this mineral more efficiently.

 Read more: A Delicious Daily Meal Plan for People With Anemia